mancjames/SportSee/README.md

 _yarn run docs_

 This will create a 'docs' folder, which will create an index.html file for you to view the page.
 If you are using Visual Studio Code, I would recommend live-server to view this page.

+For the purpose of this exercise, a report has already been created within the 'docs' folder for you to review.